eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 sets and maps in the C++ STL are typically implemented as binary search trees (BSTs)\...

-## Design of Node class and Edge class
+## Design of Node class and Edge class for Directed Graph